benedmunds/CodeIgniter-Ion-Auth/README.md

 If you need a customization or help implementing Ion Auth into your project please [Email Me for Consulting Information](mailto:ionauth_consulting@benedmunds.com).

-If your company would like a long term support contract or service agreement please [Reach Out](mailto:ionauth_support_contract@benedmunds.com) to discuss available options.
+If your company would like a support contract or service agreement please [Reach Out](mailto:ionauth_support_contract@benedmunds.com) to discuss available options.

 ## For Help